chinamike65/hugo-tuolesi/content/book4/book4en.md

 243

-##### (14) To slander the voice-hearers
+##### (14) Belittling the Śrāvakayāna or Pratyekabuddhayāna (by holding and causing others to hold the view that these vehicles do not abandon attachment and other delusions).

-To slander the voice-hearers is to slander the Arhats and cannot get rid of the afflictions such as greed, and deny the realization of the Hinayana.
+To slander the voice-hearers is to say the Arhats cannot get rid of the afflictions such as greed, and deny the realization of the Hinayana.

 Yes, people say that an Arhat does not cut off his afflictions, that his ability and compassion are not perfect, etc., etc., saying that this Arhat is not good, that Arhat is not good, these are all slandering the voice-hearers.

-##### (15) False talk
+##### (15) Falsely stating that oneself has realised profound emptiness and that if others meditate as one has, they will realize emptiness and become as great and as highly realized as oneself.

 The false talk here refers to the teaching of the Dharma of the Supreme Being, which refers to the self-proclaimed enlightened person in order to seek, gain fame and gain, as mentioned earlier.

-##### (16) Taking the treasures of the Three Jewels
+##### (16) Taking gifts from others who were encouraged to give you things originally intended as offerings to the Three Jewels.
+Not giving things to the Three Jewels that others have given you to give to them, or accepting property stolen from the Three Jewels.

- refers to the powerful people who rely on power to extort the wealth and things of the Three Jewels.
+Refers to the powerful people who rely on power to extort the wealth and things of the Three Jewels.

 Including the property of the Sangha, the monks from the four directions, the pagoda and the temple, and the personal property of the monks.

-##### (17) The monks who have the power to control evil precepts formulate a system to distribute the property owned and deserved by monks who retreat, practice, and meditate to others, and monks break the precepts.
+##### (17) Causing those engaged in calm-abiding meditation to give it up by giving their belongings to those who are merely reciting texts or making bad disciplinary rules which cause a spiritual community not to be harmonious.

 Lay people make use of their power to prescribe doing certain kinds of bad deeds as precepts, such as asking to do something to kill a living being, etc., which also belong to the precepts for restraining evil, but they are not precepts for restraining evil.

-##### (18) When the bodhicitta of renunciation of vows encounters obstacles, and the bodhicitta of renunciation of vows is abandoned, it is a violation of the bodhisattva and precepts.
+##### (18) Abandoning either of the two types of bodhicitta (aspiring and engaging).

 After attaining bodhicitta, one should always pay attention to cultivating bodhichitta, and no matter what hardships are encountered, never give up bodhicitta.